Transfer of Credit

-Various extra-curricular student activities at Aerosim Flight Academy are coordinated by the Student Services Office.
+Various extra-curricular student activities at L3 Airline Academy are coordinated by the Student Services Office.
 These activities reflect the needs of the busy, career-oriented students who, from time to time need to de-stress and relax.
 Many ideas for the field trips come from student inspiration and we are always open to new and exciting options.
 The Student Services Office also helps students who may not be familiar with the Orlando area.

 The student services office plans activities to benefit the entire student body.

 These activities include but are not limited to: